sahat/hackathon-starter/README.md

 Docker
 ----------

-You will need docker and docker-compose installed to build the application.
+You will need to install docker and docker-compose on your system.
+If you are using WSL, you will need to install Docker Desktop on Windows and docker-compose on WSL.

 - [Docker installation](https://docs.docker.com/engine/installation/)